calloumi123/CPSLPSummative1/README.md

 Inter-sentence silence: 400ms
 Stress markers automatically stripped from CMU phonemes for diphone matching

-License
+##### License
-This project was completed as part of a university coursework assignment at the School of Informatics, University of Edinburgh.RetryTo run code, enable code execution and file creation in Settings > Capabilities.Claude can make mistakes.
-Please double-check responses.
+This project was completed as part of a university coursework assignment at the School of Informatics, University of Edinburgh.